Toddler Dietary Guidelines - Fruit

 Our toddlers need around two small serves of fruit per day...

-The toddler years provide a wonderful opportunity to set up life long healthy eating habits and to set up strong food literacy skills.
+The toddler years provide a wonderful opportunity to set up lifelong healthy eating habits and to set up strong food literacy skills.
+Of course, there can also be some challenging times with fussy eaters.

 During this time, toddlers find their feet and they’re off.
 They’re inquisitive learners and engaged students, so all that’s left for us to do is to provide them with the right tools (ingredients and food) and lots of opportunities to have some fun.
 To that end, mess is normal, so allow your kiddies to hold food, play with it and break it apart – it’s all part of learning and it’s definitely part of the fun.